Table of Contents

 The Road to Tower Fall on Tower Creek

 The Grand Loop Road turns south again after Tower Junction, heading toward Canyon Village.
 The next stop along the road is Tower Fall.
 This waterfall is on Tower Creek, a tributary of the Yellowstone River.
-Tower Creek originates from the Absaroka Mountains and flows through the northeast region of Yellowstone National Park.
+Tower Creek originates in the Absaroka Mountains and flows through the northeast region of Yellowstone National Park.

-You can take a trail from the parking lot that goes down to the Yellowstone river below the falls.
-It is steep in a few places but will get you marvelous views of the river.
+You can take a trail from the parking lot that goes down to the Yellowstone River below the falls.
+It is steep in a few places, but will get you marvelous views of the river.
 Unfortunately, because of severe erosion, you can no longer take the trail to the base of the falls.

 The area around the pass is home to a variety of hiking trails, including the Mount Washburn Trail, which offers panoramic views of the park from its summit.
 The park services notes that this pass is typically open from late May through October, depending on weather conditions.